vercel/examples/edge-functions/feature-flag-apple-store/README.md

 ## Opening / Closing the Store

-We can use Upstash's REST API to update the kev/value store or use API routes.
+We can use API routes or Vercel's Edge Config UI to update Edge Config.

+> Note that you need to provide your own `TEAM_ID_VERCEL` and `AUTH_BEARER_TOKEN` environment variables in `.env.local` if you want to open or close the store as shown below.

 To open the store go to: